Akhil Bhartiya Kutch Kadva Patidar Samaj

 – Thane

-Saptami-Ashtami festival: Our elders may have been illiterate and naive, but one thing we can be proud of is that even though they belonged to the Pirana Satpanth, they continued to celebrate the festival of Janmashtami.
-This prevented us from deviating from our religious beliefs.
-Despite being part of the Satpanth religion, our elders used to celebrate the festival of Satham Atham with great enthusiasm and zeal.
+Satam-Aatham Festival: Even though our elders were illiterate and innocent, we can be proud of one thing that even though they were in Pirana Satpanth, they continued to celebrate the festival of Janmashtami.
+So it can be said that we were saved from going into another religion.
+Despite being in Satpanth religion, our elders used to celebrate the festival of Satam Aatham with fanfare.

-After that, when the first Sunday of the month of Jeth arrives, the bride goes to play Ditwar (Sunday) at her in-laws’ house.
-On weekdays, she goes to play in the paddy field in the morning, where they play games on the neem, pipal, or tamarind tree.
-In the afternoon, after bathing in the water tank, she goes to play games in the sand of the river.
+After that when the first Sunday of Jeth month comes, the daughter goes to play Ditvar (Sunday) at parents’ home.
+On the day of Ditvar, she goes to play in the farm (Wadi) in the morning.
+Where she plays games by tying a swing on Neem, Peepal or Tamarind tree.
+Bathes in the water tank at the farm and goes to play games in the river sand in the afternoon.

-This article is an attempt to document the changes in the way of celebrating the festival over time.
+Through this article, it is a small attempt to take note of the changes happening in the method of celebrating festivals over time.